Anomaly cascade in (2+1)D fermionic topological phases: Acknowledgements

 We thank Parsa Bonderson, Meng Cheng, and Zhenghan Wang for discussions.
 In particular, MB thanks Parsa Bonderson for detailed comments on the first version of this paper posted to the arXiv.
 We also thank Ryohei Kobayashi and Srivatsa Tata for collaboration on related projects.
 This work is supported by NSF CAREER (DMR- 1753240) and JQI-PFC-UMD.

-\it Note added in v2: \rm When the first version of this paper was posted to the arXiv, a simultaneous posting, Ref.~\cite{aasen21ferm}, also appeared, which independently arrives at many of the same results as this paper.
+\it Note added in revision: \rm When the first version of this paper was posted to the arXiv, a number of closely related papers were also posted simultaneously \cite{bulmash2021,manjunath21inv,aasen21ferm}. \cite{bulmash2021} developed a theory of fermionic symmetry fractionalization, which is used as the starting point for this paper. \cite{manjunath21inv} developed a theory of (2+1)D invertible fermionic topological phases. \cite{aasen21ferm} develops a general characterization and classification of fermionic symmetry-enriched topological phases in (2+1)D, containing many results from \cite{bulmash2021,manjunath21inv}, and the current paper.

 Ref. \cite{aasen21ferm} in particular included a result for the map $\alpha_\psi$, reproduced here in Eq.~\ref{eqn:alphaPsiUSymbols}, which is used here to prove a conjecture from the first version of this paper, which is now Eq.~\ref{eqn:UsigmaPsiSigmaMinus1}.
 Ref.~\cite{aasen21ferm} also used Eq.~\ref{eqn:alphaPsiUSymbols} to give the most general proof that $[\alpha_\psi]$ always generates a $\Z_2$ subgroup of $\ker r$, a fact which we use to remove the dependence of Theorem \ref{thm:kerR} on a technical conjecture stated in the first version of this paper.
+Moreover, in this revision we have added the discussion in Sec. \ref{UpsiCheckViolates}, which has overlap with results of \cite{aasen21ferm}, as noted in the main text.

+Earlier versions of this paper conjectured that the obstructions $[o_2]$, $[o_3]$, and $[o_4]$ are independent of modular extension, based on general expectations of 't Hooft anomalies.
+Motivated by these conjectures, v2 of Ref. ~\cite{aasen21ferm} examined this question and showed how $[o_2]$ and $[o_3]$ can change under modular extension.
+In this revision we have revised these conjectures to state that $q_{\Gamma^i}( [o_i])$, for $i = 2,3,4$ is independent of the choices involved in the definition of $[o_i]$, matching results in the literature for classification of (3+1)D FSPTs.

+We thank Parsa Bonderson for extensive discussions regarding revisions of both of our papers and for sharing early versions of revised drafts of \cite{aasen21ferm}.